This mini embroidery hoop necklace is very similar to the purple and gold one I shared last week.

 I am so sad that Parks and Recreation is coming to an end, it is always so funny, and I love so many of the characters/actors.
 In this last season the company Gryzzl has a saying that goes

 “Wouldn’t it be tight if everyone was chill to each other?”

-This piece is also up for sale in the shop.
+This piece hangs in a 10″ hoop, and is up for sale in the shop!

-You can see more of this photo in the shop where it is up for sale!
+You can see more on this necklace in the shop, because it is for sale!

-You can read more about this piece in the shop where it is up for sale.
+You can see more photos of this piece in the shop, where it is for sale.